 For a comprehensive discussion of the primary drivers of cash flow from operating activities, including the impact of varying market conditions and the timing of settlement of our derivatives, see Item 7.
-"Liquidity and Capital Resources-Cash Flow from Operating Activities" included in our 2022 Annual Report on Form 10-K.
+"Liquidity and Capital Resources-Cash Flow from Operating Activities" included in our 2023 Annual Report on Form 10-K.

-Net cash provided by operating activities for the first three months of 2023 and 2022 was \$742 million and \$339 million, respectively, and primarily resulted from earnings from our operations.
-In addition, the 2023 period was favorably impacted by net positive changes in working capital items, largely associated with reducing inventory levels during the period.
+Net cash provided by operating activities for the first three months of 2024 and 2023 was \$418 million and \$742 million, respectively, and primarily resulted from earnings from our operations.
+Both periods were also impacted by changes in working capital items.
+The 2024 period was impacted unfavorably, primarily by margin requirements related to our hedging activities.
+The 2023 period was impacted favorably, largely associated with reducing inventory levels during the period.